LithiumSakura/Science-Zone/ClickingGame/Clicking Game.md

 	cg.start()
 ```

+### Run forrest, run!
+Give your game a test drive.
+What do you like about it?
+What don't you like about it?

 ### Challenges
 #### Challenge 1
 In "main.py", look at class "RunningButton".
-There are 3 things you can tinker with... maybe changing the size of the buttons
+There are 3 things you can tinker with... maybe changing the size of the buttons or changing their colours?

+#### Challenge 2
+Give your game a makeover, in "main.py".
+Maybe you could change the background image or change the caption of the game?
+(Caption is the text that appears at the top of the window, right now it says "clicking game")

+#### Challenge 3
+Scoring, give the scoring system a tinker in "main.py".
+Change how quickly you get points, maybe chyange how many you need to level up?
+You could even change how fast you have to click the buttons

+#### Challenge 4
+What other changes do you want to make to your code?